 Erb’s palsy: When a baby travels down the birth canal, a large fetus or one that is improperly positioned can present dangers.
 In cases of Erb’s palsy, also known as shoulder dystocia, the baby gets trapped in the birth canal because it is too large to pass through the pelvis or is trying to pass in the wrong position.
 When too much traction is placed on the infant, injury to the brachial plexus (the group of nerves that run from the shoulder to the spine) takes place.
 This can cause permanent damage to the hands, arms, or shoulders.

 Proper techniques used by the doctor to reposition the baby can avoid Erb’s palsy.
 Physicians should be aware of the potential of this predictable obstetric emergency by determining the likely weight and position of the baby before active labor begins.
-This knowledge allows them to properly monitor the progression of labor and take the necessary steps to reposition the fetus before injury occurs or perform a C-section.
+This knowledge allows them to properly monitor the progression of labor and take the necessary steps to reposition the fetus before injury occurs or perform a C-section to prevent injury.

 Cerebral palsy: This condition is often caused by insufficient amounts of oxygen reaching the brain of the newborn prior to birth.
 Cerebral palsy can be prevented by carefully monitoring the baby during the progression of labor and delivery and promptly performing a caesarian section before brain damage occurs.